wernight/docker-sikulix/README.md

 Once started, open http://localhost:3000 to access the UI.

+Tip: After resizing the browser window (especially when elarging it), restart SikuliX so that it takes the entire screen area.

 See [SikuliX official documentation](https://sikulix.github.io/docs) for the scripting language.

 It's based on [LinuxServer.io docker-baseimage-kasmvnc](https://github.com/linuxserver/docker-baseimage-kasmvnc);